 Example: How Doug avoided extra fees

-Doug uses his credit card to pay his everyday expenses, then pays it off at the end of the month.
+Doug uses his credit card to pay his everyday expenses, then pays it off in full at the end of the month.
 He noticed that the surcharge he pays when he's in a cafe, restaurant or bar is often 1-2%.
 It's a small amount per transaction, but it all adds up.
 He starts using his debit card when eating out to avoid the unnecessary charges.

 10. Extra cardholder fees